postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Project.md

 * It provides read access to the project configuration, which encompasses project references, preprocessor symbols, build properties, and other related information.
 Refer to the <xref:Metalama.Framework.Project.IProject> interface for more details.
 This interface can be accessed from any code element through the <xref:Metalama.Framework.Code.ICompilation.Project?text=ICompilation.Project> property.

 * It enables the implementation of a configuration API for your aspect library.
-Refer to <xref:exposing-configuration> for more details.
+Refer to <xref:configuration> for more details.

 * It discloses information about the current execution context via the <xref:Metalama.Framework.Project.MetalamaExecutionContext.Current?text=MetalamaExecutionContext.Current> property.